Skip to content

 • Chain of Custody: GMP ensures that a clear chain of custody is maintained throughout the clinical trial process.
 This includes documenting each step the IMP undergoes—from manufacturing to clinical trial administration—ensuring that the correct drug is given to each participant, and facilitating traceability in case of any adverse events.

-Also Read: The Role of GMP in Ensuring the Integrity of IMP Data and Records
+Also Read: The Importance of GMP in Preventing Cross-Contamination in IMP Manufacturing

 4. The Role of GMP in Preventing Risks During Clinical Trials